Iowa sees 3 more deaths, 78 new cases of COVID-19 as positive total nears 950; Reynolds orders additional business closures

 To encourage further social distancing and mitigation efforts, Reynolds ordered the additional closures effective at 8 a.m. on Tuesday until April 30:

 • Malls: All enclosed malls shall be closed, including interior common areas and any retail establishment that only accessible to the public from the interior common areas.
-A retail establishment that may be directly accessed from outside the mall is not required to close by this paragraph.
+A retail establishment that may be directly accessed from outside the mall is not required to close.

 • Tobacco or vaping stores